raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 To make the challenge hard, which also makes it fun, you will need to:

-+ turn the windmill off only for a very short time
++ turn the windmill off (only for a very short time)
 + make it hard to predict when the windmill will start and stop

 --- /hint ---

 --- hint ---

-Making it hard to predict when the windmill will start and stop is easy.
+It is easy to make it hard to predict when the windmill will start and stop.
 Just add `random number`{:class="block3operators"} blocks to your `wait`{:class="block3control"} times.

-You will also need to make the numbers **much** lower.
-You will need to experiment to see what works best in your project but the windmill example used `wait`{:class="block3control"} times between `0.1`{:class="block3control"} and `1.5 seconds`{:class="block3control"} only!
+You also need to make the numbers **much** lower.
+Experiment with what works best in your project.
+The windmill example used `wait`{:class="block3control"} times between `0.1`{:class="block3control"} and `1.5 seconds`{:class="block3control"} only!

 --- /hint ---

 --- hint ---

-The code below worked for the windmill example crazy golf obstacle but you'll have to play with the numbers to find what works best for you and your project.
+The code below worked for the windmill crazy golf obstacle, but play with the numbers to find what works best for you and your project.

 ```blocks3
 when flag clicked